Algorithmic canonical stratifications of simplicial complexes: -structures on posets

 \begin{lem} \begin{enumerate} \item The inclusion $i: P_{\geq \sigma} \to \overline{P_{\geq \sigma}}$ is cofinal.
 In particular, $\overline{P_{\geq \sigma}}$ is weakly contractible. \item For every proper nonempty $I \subset [n]$, the inclusion $i_I: B_I \to A_I$ is cofinal.
-In particular, $A_I$ is weakly contractible. \end{enumerate} \end{lem} \begin{proof} We will prove all of these cofinality claims by constructing retractions which are left adjoint to the inclusions and then invoking Quillen's theorem A (\cite[Thm.~4.1.3.1]{HTT}), which implies that right adjoints are cofinal.
+In particular, $A_I$ is weakly contractible. \end{enumerate} \end{lem} \begin{proof} We will prove all of these cofinality claims by constructing retractions which are left adjoint to the inclusions and then invoking Quillen's Theorem A (\cite[Thm.~4.1.3.1]{HTT})\footnote{The $\infty$-categorical version of ``Quillen's Theorem A'' is due to Andr\'{e} Joyal.}, which implies that right adjoints are cofinal.
 The weak contractibility claim then follows because cofinal maps are weak homotopy equivalences and $P_{\geq \sigma}$ and $B_I$ are weakly contractible as they have initial objects.

 (1): Let $r: \overline{P_{\geq \sigma}} \to P_{\geq \sigma}$ be the map which sends $\tau$ to the minimal $\tau'$ such that $\tau \leq \tau'$ and $\sigma \leq \tau'$.
 Then $r \circ i = \id$ and $r$ is left adjoint to $i$: the minimality of $r(\tau)$ precisely means that $r(\tau) \leq \kappa$ for any $\kappa \geq \sigma$ if and only if $\tau \leq \kappa$.